-What I’ve been thinking through is a basis for creating an integrated engineering × public health curriculum that is intended to focus on the reality that falls mostly invisibly into the space between disciplines and arises from the question of what if this reality were front and center in teaching and practice in these fields?
+What I’ve been thinking through is a basis for creating an integrated engineering × public health | social justice curriculum.
+This curriculum is intended to focus on the reality that falls mostly invisibly into the space between disciplines and arises from the question of what if this reality were front and center in teaching and practice in these fields?
 This curriculum – like this idea, like so many things in my world – starts with the waterworks.

 Undergraduate Curriculum Framework – University of Maine College of Engineering (Summer 2021) – Organization | Conceptual Approach